cirovitale/TRACE/README.md

 ### Server Startup

 1. **Start the virtual environment `venv`**
-    - Navigate to the `server` directory and execute:
+    - Navigate to the `server` directory and run:
     `venv\Scripts\activate`.

 2. **Start the Flask server**
-    - Still in the `server` directory, execute:
+    - Still in the `server` directory, run:
     `flask run`.
     Make sure the server is running on port `5000`.